KazumaDesu/gen-iii-event-patcher/READMEs/README-HOENN-REGION.md

-# gen-iii-event-patcher for Kanto region distribution
+# gen-iii-event-patcher for Hoenn region distribution
 This README is meant for those who wish to distribute an event to Emerald

 ## Dependencies and Requirements